intel/opencl-intercept-layer/docs/FAQ.md

 # Troubleshooting and Frequently Asked Questions

-This document describes common troubleshooting steps, solutions to common problems encountered when using the Intercept Layer for OpenCL Applications, and other answers to other frequently asked questions.
+This document describes troubleshooting steps, solutions to common problems, and answers to other frequently asked questions.

 ## What is the Intercept Layer for OpenCL Applications?
 Why should I use it?

-In short, the Intercept Layer for OpenCL Applications is a tool enabling OpenCL developers to quickly debug, analyze, and optimize OpenCL applications.
+In short, the Intercept Layer for OpenCL Applications is a tool that enables OpenCL developers to quickly debug, analyze, and optimize OpenCL applications.
 It is thin and fast.
 It can easily be enabled during development and testing, then disabled for deployment.
 It almost always works without any application modifications and has been tested with OpenCL implementations from multiple vendors.
-It is regularly used on Windows and Linux, generally works on OSX, and has been successfully used on Android.
+It is regularly used on Windows and Linux, generally works on OSX, and has been successfully used on Android and other operating systems.

 The Intercept Layer for OpenCL Applications can: